ypid/seafile-wiki/Deploy-Seafile-with-apache.md

 SERVICE_URL = http://www.myseafile.com
 </pre>

-'''Note: '''If you later change the domain assigned to seahub, you also need to change the value of  <code>SERVICE_URL</code>.
+Note: If you later change the domain assigned to seahub, you also need to change the value of  <code>SERVICE_URL</code>.

 ### Modify seahub_settings.py